jamestharpe/jamestharpe.com/content/js-get-last-array-element.md

 # Get the last element from an array

-Given an array with one or more  elements, return only the last elements from an array.
+Given an array with one or more elements, return only the last element from the array.

 ```javascript
 const array = [1, 2, 3];